GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Remember that you need different behaviour for inputs in signup and signin forms.
 In particular, passwords shouldn't be autofilled on signup.

-To avoid this problem, use `name="new-password"` for the password input in a signup form, and `name="current-password"` in a signin form.
+To avoid this problem, use:
+* `name="new-password"` for the password input in a signup form, or the new password in a change-password form.
+* `name="current-password"` for a signin form, or the old password in a change-password form.

 For a signup form, password input code should look like this: